Postcards from Buster: Cast

+Development

+The series was announced on May 30, 2003, by CINAR, WGBH Boston, and Marc Brown Studios, for a Fall 2004 premiere on PBS Kids.
+The series was marketed for an older audience than Arthur and would utilize live-action and animation.
+CINAR held worldwide distribution rights to the property, except in the United States.

 Home media releases

 Paramount Home Entertainment has released a series of "Postcards from Buster" DVDs and VHS tapes focusing on specific topics.
 The releases include themed DVDs of "Postcards from Buster", such as "Buster's Outdoor Journeys", which features episodes like "Sugartime", "Meet Me at the Fair", "The Giant Pumpkins", and "Bayou by Me".
 Another release is "Buster's Got the Beat", which includes episodes like "Beats by the Bay", "Buster and Beatrice", "The Music Mystery", and "Buster's Sweet Song".
 There is also "Buster's Buddies", featuring episodes like "Buster's League of Champions", "Best Friends", "A Sense of Direction", and "Sleepy in Seattle".
 Additionally, there is "Buster's World of Sports", which includes episodes like "Winter Gold", "Swimming in the Desert", "Rock and Roll", and "Rodeo Cowgirl".
 VHS releases only include the first two episodes from each DVD.

 On October 12, 2010, Mill Creek Entertainment released the complete first season on DVD in Region 1.
 It also includes bonus episodes of Busytown Mysteries, The New Adventures of Nanoboy, Mona the Vampire, and Wimzie's House.